 Fair Oaks: Also known as "Little Michoacán", this neighborhood has a surprisingly high number of people from Michoacán, Mexico–and they brought their home cookin' to the neighborhood, with multiple taquerias, panaderias, mercados, and full-scale restaurants throughout the area.
 Like the food, this neighborhood is authentic, affordable, and amazing. $

 Friendly Acres: Also known as "Little Mexico", this is a neighborhood of great Mexican food, small rental homes, and trailer parks. $

 Redwood Shores: Another neighborhood for the nautical-at-heart, Redwood shores is surrounded by water, making for great waterside nature trails and plenty of places for fishing, swimming, and windsurfing.
-It's all safely tucked away from the higher crime rates typical of the east side.
-Rentals include luxury, resort-style apartments, high-priced condos, and coveted waterfront rental homes. $$$$$
+Rentals include luxury, resort-style apartments, high-priced condos, and coveted waterfront rental homes.

 Neighborhoods West of El Camino Real

-Palm: A dense, yet safe neighborhood of pricey townhomes, cheaper apartments, and a range of rental homes on cookie-cut lots. $- $$$
+Palm: A dense neighborhood of pricey townhomes, lower cost apartments, and a range of rental homes on cookie-cut lots.

 Getting around Redwood City is a cinch.
 The distance from one end of the city to the other is less than 5 miles, with most neighborhoods within easy walking and biking distance of downtown and the marinas.
 For those who do drive, there is plenty of free parking, as well as street parking with strategic pricing downtown.
 Are you going to San Francisco?
 Well, hop on the Caltrain, with a new station located off El Camino Real in downtown.